-Today we visit Paeroa for a photo opportunity at the famous L&P bottle before continuing on to Karangahake Gorge at the base of the Coromandel Range.
+A visit to a local artist is our first engagement of the day - you will be in awe at what this talented guy can make out of scrap.
+In nearby Paeroa we'll stop for a photo opportunity at the famous L&P bottle before continuing on to Karangahake Gorge at the base of the Coromandel Range.
 Our walk this morning will take us deep in to the gorge following the old railway line through tunnels, over bridges, past mining remains and the "windows".

-Wed 28 Oct Mt Maunganui - Cambridge
+Day 5 Mt Maunganui - Cambridge

-This afternoon's drive will take us over the Kaimai Ranges to the Waikato.
-Our base for the next 3 days is the pretty town of Cambridge, known for its trees and champions and recently voted NZ's "Most Beautiful Large Town".
+This afternoon's drive will take us from the Bay of Plenty over the Kaimai Ranges to the Waikato.
+Our base for the next few days is the charming town of Cambridge, known for its trees and champions and recently voted NZ's "Most Beautiful Large Town".
 Late afternoon orientation of the town including a stroll down Cambridge's own walk of fame - it's not quite Hollywood but you never know which famous Kiwi you might spot!
+Walking: 1 + 1 hour

 This morning we'll visit Zealong Tea Plantation.
 Who would have thought in the middle of the Waikato you'd find an award-winning tea plantation!
 It all started with a camellia tree apparently.
 Our guide will lead us along the tea trail to learn how tea is picked and processed.
 We'll then learn the art of tea appreciation followed by a scrumptious high tea.
 The afternoon will be spent rambling through the popular Hamilton Gardens.
 The Gardens tell the story of gardening through different civilisations and time, and showcase a wonderful collection of plants and architecture.
 You will be astounded that Hamilton has such a fabulous internationally renowned treasure.
 From the Gardens we'll stroll along the Waikato River to view the unique bridges, memorial gardens and beautiful homes.